Mary, Mother of the Church

 http://www.ayletmarcharbel.org/content/mrym-am-alknyst-maa-alakht-may-anttouanyt-saaadt

 Mary is a woman full of warmth, humanity, enthusiasm and vitality.
 Everything in her speaks since she carries the Living Word.
 Mary, of whom the Gospel speaks, is a woman from our land who resembles us, or, more correctly, the woman we are called to resemble.
 She is a woman unlike any other…She is a precious jewel and a kind flower among women.
 She is a great lady, Our Lady, the Lady of All.
 She is a unique woman whose presence and example help women and men alike.
-She is bright-faced, mild-manned, kind and tender.
+She is bright-faced, mild-mannered, kind and tender.
 If you have ever met such a woman in your life, you are fortunate because you have known, in one way or another, Mary who is from our land…Mary whom God has chosen to carry the joy of heaven, the Beloved of the Father, her son Jesus.

 At the Annunciation: Mary’s name appeared at the Annunciation.
 She is the daughter of Anna and Joachim (“Behold!
 The Virgin will be with child and will give birth…”) She had been unknown until now, like all the girls in her neighborhood…Despite all that, the Savior will come from her.
 This common girl will be the Daughter of her Nation and the mother of a new people, and this is thanks to her inner ability to be open to, and to accept, the Mystery of God, even if she did not understand it.
 She heard, believed, touched, and said yes…because, deep inside, we only see with the eyes of the heart…and what is important and essential is invisible to the eyes.